wangechi01-a/Fraud-Detection/README.md

 # Fraud-Detection

-# Title : Fraud Detection in Electricity and Gas Consumption Challenge
+# Title : Fraud Detection in Electricity and Gas Consumption

 # Description